-I have been teaching since 2006, but became a lecturer in 2011.
-In 2013 I received a postgraduate certificate in Teaching and Learning in Higher Education from the University of Brighton.
-At the same time I became a Fellow of the Higher Education Academy later that year.
+I began teaching in 2006 as graduate teaching assistant, and became a lecturer in 2011 at the University of Brighton.
+In 2013 I received a postgraduate certificate in Teaching and Learning in Higher Education from the University of Brighton, through which I became a Fellow of the Higher Education Academy later that year.

 From January 2016 until leaving the University of Brighton I was the Computing Strand Leader for the Joint Honours courses at the Hastings campus, and was Course Leader for BSc (hons) Digital Games Production for the 2013-2014 academic year.
 I have taught a variety of code and design based subjects, mainly focussed around web and mobile technologies.

 Below is a complete list of my publications, which you can download in BibTeX format.

 This material is presented to ensure timely dissemination of scholarly and technical work.
 Copyright and all rights therein are retained by authors or by other copyright holders.
 All persons copying this information are expected to adhere to the terms and constraints invoked by each author’s copyright.
 In most cases, these works may not be reposted without the explicit permission of the copyright holder.

 I am interested in the fields of software engineering and knowledge representation.
 Of particular interest is developing novel visual languages with practical application that are more accessible than symbolic or textual notations.

 I have acted as reviewer for international journals, including:

 I have acted as reviewer for several international conferences, including: